haniii88/new-things-every-day-78/README.md

-/* New Things Every Day — Da 78 */
+/* New Things Every Day — Day 78 */
 /* Generates a daily execution log with a random value */

 function dailyLog78() {